 For most traditional scoliosis surgeries, your child will receive general anesthesia and will stay in the hospital for a few days to recover.
 Your child may also need physical therapy.
-Depending on the procedure, kids can usually return to school after 1 to 6 weeks.
+Depending on the procedure, kids can usually return to school after one to six weeks.
 Not everyone is a candidate for every procedure.
 Your child’s surgeon will explain which options may be best for your child.

 Vertebral Body Tethering